ouspg/CompSec/README.md

 When level rises, so does workload/difficulty.

 To pass the course, you have to get enough points from exercises and final course work.
-From the beginning, you should be able to know, what you have to do for earning some specific grade.
+From the beginning, you should be able to see, what you have to do for earning some specific grade.

 *Generally, every week there is a choice: Make lecture tasks/diary sufficiently and you will get grade 1 **OR** participate for lab and complete tasks as described to get grade 2 or more.*